 8 Years Old

-The model here is 8 years old, 4’4″, and approximately 65 lbs.
+The model here is 8 years old, 4 feet 4 inches, and approximately 65 pounds.
 He is using the highest belt guide position available on the KidFit.
-It is likely his shoulders will exceed the shoulder belt guide before he actually reaches 4’9″.
+It is likely his shoulders will exceed the shoulder belt guide before he actually reaches 4 feet 9 inches.
 At that point he would switch to backless mode, as he would not yet be tall enough to ride without a booster.
 He was extremely comfortable and expressed the desire to exchange his current high back booster for this one.

 8 Years Old

-The model here is 8 years of age, 4’4″, and approximately 65 lbs. and has excellent belt fit with and without the shoulder belt guide.
+The model here is 8 years of age, 4 feet 4 inches, approximately 65 pounds, and has excellent belt fit with and without the shoulder belt guide.
 While the belt adjuster can be used, it is not required.
 It may be necessary in some vehicles to achieve proper belt fit.

-It is worth noting that while many children will fit the seat belt correctly at 4’9″, not all do.
+It is worth noting that while many children will fit the seat belt correctly at 4 feet 9 inches, not all do.
 Depending on the child’s build and the geometry of the seat belt in the specific vehicle, a child may continue to need a booster until he is closer to five feet.
 While many manufacturers are now putting 60 and 63 inch height restrictions on their boosters, the KidFit’s maximum height is 57 inches.

 10 Years Old